mapzen/opzworks/README.md

 #### ssh

-Generate and update SSH configuration files.
+Generate and update SSH configuration files, or alternatively return a list of IPs for matching stacks.

 Host names are based off the stack naming convention, `project_name::env::region`.
 The default is to use public instance IPs (or elastic ip if one is assigned).
 Passing the `--private` option